top of page

 • Higher employee engagement

-• Stronger cultural alignment
+• Stronger culture alignment

 • Lower turnover